KingsburyLab/pyEQL/docs/joss/paper.md

 can be easily retrieved.
 It implements the Pitzer model [@May2011b] for binary salts, with mixing rules [@Mistry2013] for more complex solutions, and decays gracefully to more approximate models (such as the Debye-Huckel activity model [@Stumm1993)]) when adequate data is not available.
-The built-in property database includes Pitzer model parameters [@May2011b] for more than 100 salts, diffusion coefficients [CRCdiffusion] for more than 100 solutes, and an ever-expanding set of additional property data that make the best-available models transparently accessible to the end user.
+The built-in property database includes Pitzer model parameters [@May2011b] for more than 100 salts, diffusion coefficients [@CRCdiffusion] for more than 100 solutes, and an ever-expanding set of additional property data that make the best-available models transparently accessible to the end user.